egnor/wt32-eth01/README.md

 [processor data sheet](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf).

 **IO0:** At boot, must be pulled low to program, must float or be pulled high to boot normally.
-You could theoretically use this pin after booting, but programmers will drive it.
-Best to avoid using it.
+After booting, used to receive the Ethernet 50Mhz clock (enabled by IO16).
+Best to avoid any other use.

-**IO1:** Set up as ESP32 serial output on boot.
+**IO1:** ESP32 serial output.
 Used when programming and active by default when running.
-Best to avoid using it for anything else.
+Best to avoid any other use.

 **IO2:** At boot, must float or be pulled low to program.
 You can use this pin (especially for output) but make sure nothing pulls it high while booting.

-**IO3:** Set up as ESP32 serial input on boot.
+**IO3:** ESP32 serial input.
 Used when programming and active by default when running.
-Best to avoid using it for anything else.
+Best to avoid any other use.

 **IO5, IO15 (MTDO):** At boot, IO5 controls whether ESP32 libraries will print
 debug messages to the serial port (IO1).
 Also at boot, IO5 and IO15 together